 Entry Level Writing Requirement

 All incoming freshmen at UCSB must satisfy the UC Entry Level Writing Requirement.
-This can be achieved by several means, including earning an acceptable score on AP exams or SAT tests, passing the UC systemwide Analytical Writing Placement exam (offered in May), passing campus writing placement exam offered the first week of fall quarter, or taking an equivalent, transferable course at another college.
+This can be achieved by several means, including earning an acceptable score on AP exams or SAT tests, passing the UC systemwide Analytical Writing Placement exam, passing campus writing placement exam offered the first week of fall quarter, or taking an equivalent, transferable course at another college.
 Students who enter UCSB without having fulfilled this requirement must enroll in Writing 1 or 1E their first quarter at UCSB.
 Once students matriculate at UCSB, they may not fulfill this requirement by enrolling at another institution.
-Please note: If you have not satisfied the Entry Level Writing Requirement (ELWR), you must take the Analytical Writing Placement Exam (AWPE) on campus. + Details and sign-up at writing.ucsb.edu.
+Please note: If you have not satisfied the Entry Level Writing Requirement (ELWR), you must take the Collaborative Writing Placement Exam. + Details and sign-up at writing.ucsb.edu.

 The Math Placement Exam (MPE) is required for all students who have not placed into a Math 2 or 3 series course through AP scores or transfer work.
 The test is available online and admitted students can take the exam as soon as they activate their Umail account. + Information about AP/IB placement, the MPE, and the link to the test

 What computer or software should you purchase?

 We are frequently asked what type of computer and software students should bring to campus.
 We have consolidated information for each major below.
 If you have further questions please contact the department directly.

 Students often work in computing labs on campus to get access to major and course specific software.
 You can find more information about the Instructional Labs, managed by Engineering Computer Infrastructure (ECI), at: http://eci.ucsb.edu/eci/services/labs/.
 All students will receive a College of Engineering computer account upon enrollment.